Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 1. Download the Nexmo Client SDK and add it to your project.

-2. Open the `xcworkspace` with XCode and disable `bitcode` for your target.
+2. Open the `xcworkspace` with Xcode and disable `bitcode` for your target.

 3. In your code, import the NexmoClient library: